ukff/kyma-environment-broker/docs/08-02-deprovisioning-kyma-environment.md

 ## Subaccount Cleanup Job

-The standard workflow for [BTP Operator](https://github.com/SAP/sap-btp-service-operator) resources is to keep them untouched by KEB because users may intend to keep the external services provisioned through the BTP Operator still operational.
-In this case, when calling deprovisioning in the BTP Cockpit, users are informed there are still instances provisioned by BTP Operator, and the user is expected to handle the cleanup.
+The standard workflow for [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator) resources is to keep them untouched by KEB because users may intend to keep the external services provisioned through the SAP BTP Service Operator still operational.
+In this case, when calling deprovisioning in the BTP Cockpit, users are informed there are still instances provisioned by SAP BTP Service Operator, and the user is expected to handle the cleanup.

 There is one exception, and that is the `subaccount-cleanup` job.
-[KEB parses the `User-Agent` HTTP header](https://github.com/kyma-project/control-plane/pull/2520) for
+[KEB parses the `User-Agent` HTTP header](https://github.com/kyma-project/kyma-environment-broker/blob/c3579f71078208917abfa8c57d9c7b4ba7f4bb5f/internal/process/deprovisioning/btp_operator_cleanup.go#L87) for
-`DELETE` call on `/service_instances/${instance_id}` endpoint and forwards it through the operation to the processing step `btp_operator_cleanup` handling soft delete for existing BTP Operator resources.
-Because the `subaccount-cleanup` job is triggered automatically and deletes only SKRs where the whole subaccount is intended for deletion, it is necessary to execute the BTP Operator cleanup procedure as well.
+`DELETE` call on `/service_instances/${instance_id}` endpoint and forwards it through the operation to the processing step `btp_operator_cleanup` handling soft delete for existing SAP BTP Service Operator resources.
+Because the `subaccount-cleanup` job is triggered automatically and deletes only Kyma runtimes where the whole subaccount is intended for deletion, it is necessary to execute the SAP BTP Service Operator cleanup procedure as well.